apio-sys/apiosys-honeypot-cf7/readme.txt

 == Does it really work? ==

 It has been tested on several high-traffic WP sites.
 I see a return of ~ 1 ‰ (i.e. 1 in a thousand) of spam going through.
 That usually corresponds to humans paid to fill forms or sophisticated bots.
 Please feel free to contribute to make it even better.
-You can contribute directly here: https://github.com/apio-sys/apiosys-honeypot-cf7 .
+You can contribute directly [here](https://github.com/apio-sys/apiosys-honeypot-cf7).

 == Screenshots ==